-Now, don’t worry if you don’t know how to reconcile a bank statement.
+Now, don’t worry if you don’t know how to reconcile your bank statement.
 You’re not alone.
-Many people (at all levels of financial sophistication and capacity) don’t have a clue when it comes to reconciling their bank account.)
+Many people at all levels of financial sophistication and capacity are clueless when it comes to reconciling their bank account.

 Even though I knew how to do it, I used to ignore reconciling my accounts because I was “too busy”.
 Years ago my wife and I decided to have one joint checking account.
 So we just kept enough money in the checking account to make sure we didn’t get overdrawn and that was the end of it.
 This was many years ago and it was short-sighted.
 We didn’t know where our money was going and as a result couldn’t focus our financial energy where our priorities were.

 If you take a few minutes now to learn how to do it and then become willing to practice – and even make mistakes – you’ll soon find out:

 - It isn’t hard to reconcile your bank accounts